 The Adan is popularly mistaken for its famous extended family - the Bario rice (which is grown in a different highlands by the different indigenous community).
 However, over the years, it’s slowly gaining its recognition for its adorable size, delicate and wholesome taste.
 It’s now one of the most popular variety in our collection.
 Adan’s humble flavours give you the best tasting white rice experience one can get.

 Not pictured in this series is its cousin, Beras Salleh - which shares some similar characteristics with the Adan but is a little longer and leaner.

 The Most Delicious Rice in Malaysia

 Our Malaysian heirloom rice varieties are possibly the most delicious rice in Malaysia given it’s authentic uniqueness in taste, texture and how it’s being grown (more on it’s planting methods next).
-To check out the full collection, visit here.
+You deserve some delicious rice too, see the full collection here.